ashad12/Pneumonia-Udacity/README.md

 The [Inference](Inference.ipynb) file is prepared to assess the model performance on 6 new, unseen X-ray  images.
 The code starts with reading the DICOM file followed by applying the preprocessing functions used in model training.
 The processed data are then fed to the model saved in training section to predict the presence of pneumonia.
 The result along with some info such as patient age and the assigned label are printed for conclusion.

 **A note on prediction:** check_dicom method reads the important data form DICOM file and compare it with the algorithm requirements such as age, scanned body part, and patient position.
 If any of the aforementioned requirements differ from the model’s predetermined values, instead of rejecting prediction, a warning message will be included in the final report indicating the discrepancy.
 To compare the result, *Study Description* from DICOM file is also printed.

+### Phase 4: FDA Report
+A sample proposal is prepared based on FDA requirements that include model descriptions and results.
+Following points mentioned in [Udacity Project Description]( https://github.com/udacity/AIHCND_C2_Starter/blob/master/README.md) have been considered in the [Report](SampleFDAreport.pdf):

+1. General Information
+- Intended Use statement for the model
+- Indications for use that include target population and when the device could be utilized within a clinical workflow
+- Device limitations, including diseases/conditions/abnormalities for which the device has been found ineffective and should not be used
+- The impact of false positive or false negative on a patient

+2. Algorithm Design and Function
+The fully trained algorithm is described along with the DICOM header checks based on which the model is built.
+The presented flowchart describes the following:
+-	Pre-algorithm performed on DICOM files
+-	Preprocessing steps performed by the algorithm on the original images (e.g. normalization)
+-	The architecture of the classifier

+3. Algorithm Training
+Following parameters of the algorithm and how they were chosen are explained:
+-	Types of augmentation used during training
+-	Batch size
+-	Optimizer learning rate
+-	Layers of pre-existing architecture that were frozen
+-	Layers of pre-existing architecture that were fine-tuned
+-	Layers added to pre-existing architecture

+Moreover, the behavior of the *training loss* and *validation loss* are presented.
+Final algorithm's performance after training was complete, is evaluated by a precision-recall curve on the validation set.
+Finally, the threshold for classification corresponding *F1* score, recall, and precision are reported.

+4. Databases
+Presenting information of patient in the database (including the training and validation datasets that are curated separately) as follows:
+-	Size of the dataset
+-	The number of positive cases and the its radio to the number of negative cases
+-	The patient demographic data (as it is available)
+-	The radiologic techniques used and views taken
+-	The co-occurrence frequencies of pneumonia with other diseases and findings

+5. Ground Truth
+Exploring the benefits and limitations of the type of ground truth provided by NIH dataset.

+6. FDA Validation Plan
+Following factors concerned with FDA Validation Plan are described:
+-	Information of the patient population for imaging data such as *age* ranges, *sex*, type of *imaging modality*, *body part* imaged, *prevalence* of disease of interest,  and any other diseases that should be included or excluded as comorbidities in the population
+-	Optimal ground truth determination
+-	Selecting the performance standard